sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/index.md

 <h3>📖 Definition:</h3>
-Does the shot size change from large to small?
+Does the shot size change from a wider to a tighter framing?

 <details>
 <summary><h4> Question (Definition)</h4></summary>